ShoeRider/UTTT_Analitics/README.md

 # UTTT_Analitics
-Ultimate Tick Tack Toe is a simple advancement to Tick Tack Toe’s game, except the board is expanded to contain nine miniature tick tack toe games.
+Ultimate Tic Tac Toe is a simple advancement to Tic Tac Toe’s game, except the board is expanded to contain nine miniature tick tack toe games.
 For a general idea about the game, check out this YouTube video: https://www.youtube.com/watch?v=37PC0bGMiTI Note the implemented rules in my program are slightly different and will be added in an additional document/Tutorial.

-This repository contains a simple C program to find the best strategies/moves based on the Monte Carlo Tree Search.
+This repository contains a simple CPP program to find the best strategies/moves based on the Monte Carlo Tree Search.

-Note The current version is undergoing refactoring and doesn't work!!!
-Code should be working again soon.
+Finished:
++ Basic MCTS.
++ Parallel MCTS to decrease search time.

 In progress:
++ Save/Read Book Moves for faster initial searches.
 + Unit Testing Through GTest
-+ Implementing HashTable to remove overlapping game branches.
++ Implementing HashTable and hashes of game states to remove overlapping game branches.
-+ Parallel procing to decrease search time.
 + Machine learning with Neural Networks with backpropagation to help find moves faster

+requirements:

+gcc
+valgrind

+export PATH="/usr/local/bin:$PATH"